ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 In our specific case we need two manipulators to print the numbers
 correctly: `fixed`, and `setprecision(3)`.

+(For this lab, don't worry about trying to restore the initial format and precision, though see the following commentary.)

 ### Commentary on global state